aliumairdev/vscode-claude-ai-assistant/readme.md

-# AI Assistant for VS Code
+# Claude AI Assistant for VS Code

-AI Assistant is a Visual Studio Code extension that provides AI-powered code suggestions to enhance your coding experience.
+Claude AI Assistant is a Visual Studio Code extension that provides AI-powered code suggestions using Anthropic's Claude AI to enhance your coding experience.

 ## Features

-- AI-powered code completion
+- Claude AI-powered code completion
 - On-demand code suggestions
-- Customizable API integration
+- Customizable API integration with Claude
+- Choice of Claude AI models, including free and paid options

 ## Requirements

 - Visual Studio Code v1.75.0 or higher
-- An API key for the AI service (e.g., OpenAI, Claude)
+- An API key for Claude AI (from Anthropic)
+- For paid models: An Anthropic organization ID

 ## Installation